Academic Workloads Guidelines

 - These guidelines should be read by academic staff in the context of their position description, the relevant employment agreement, and the relevant University criteria for promotion/advancement.

 - These guidelines should be applied on the basis of the University operating under a 45 week full time equivalent working year.

 - Most academic staff are expected to carry out a combination of teaching (including supervision), research and service/administration, all of which are highly valued.

-- Academic workloads may vary among staff, depending in each case on the staff member's employment agreement, position level, position description, revenue generation, discipline and faculty, and may vary for a staff member of the course of a given period.
+- Academic workloads may vary among staff, depending in each case on the staff member's employment agreement, position level, position description, revenue generation, discipline and school, and may vary for a staff member of the course of a given period.
 The varying requirements of different teaching technologies will also influence academic workloads.

 - 40% teaching includes postgraduate teaching but may or may not include postgraduate research supervision which attracts Research Degree Completion (RDC) funding; and